-This project has given you a sandbox where you can play around with various Core Graphics techniques easily, so I would highly encourage you to spend another hour or two tinkering with the code in your project.
-Use code completion to try new functions, change my values to others to see what happens, and so on.
+This project has given you a sandbox where you can play around with various Core Graphics techniques easily, so I would highly encourage you to spend more time tinkering with the code in your project.
+There are some suggested challenges below, but you can also use code completion to try new functions, change my values to others to see what happens, and so on.
 Playing with code like this can help you to discover new functionality, and will also help you remember more later.
 Have fun!

 Anyone can sit through a tutorial, but it takes actual work to remember what was taught.
 It’s my job to make sure you take as much from these tutorials as possible, so I’ve prepared a short review to help you check your learning.

 One of the best ways to learn is to write your own code as often as possible, so here are three ways you should try your new knowledge to make sure you fully understand what’s going on:

 addLine(to:)to create and stroke a path that spells “TWIN” on the canvas.

 sizeproperty of the original image, creating a new canvas at that size, drawing the image in, then adding your text on top.

 SPONSORED AppSweep by Guardsquare helps developers automate the mobile app security testing process with fast, free scans.
 By using AppSweep’s actionable recommendations, developers can improve the security posture of their apps in accordance with security standards like OWASP.

 One of the most effective motivators of success is sharing your progress with other people – when you tell folks what you're doing and what you've learned, it encourages you to come back for more, which in turn will help you reach your app development goals faster.